 Let’s start by explaining why you need to know more about what’s seemingly an obviously answered question… Continue reading 20 Contract Questions: how do I change or renew my contract?

 In the previous post of this 20 Contract Questions series, we talked about understanding how to read a contract and what it means.
 Before that, we’ve talked about what a contract is, how you get to the contract stage, and how to read and write a contract.
-In this post we’re going to discuss some tips… Continue reading 20 Contract Questions: how should I negotiate a contract?
+In this post we’re going to discuss some tips for negotiating a contract.
+Continue reading 20 Contract Questions: how should I negotiate a contract?

 Tech and games companies love non disclosure agreements.
 Particularly enthusiastic companies tend to scatter them around like confetti.
 Frequently you have to sign them just to walk into a big tech company’s lobby these days.
 But NDAs are often misunderstood or used in the wrong way – which can have serious legal consequences.
-Besides which,… Continue reading How to use Non Disclosure Agreements properly
+Besides which, we regularly see NDA ‘embargoes’ being breached, to no apparent ill effect.
+In this post, I talk about what NDAs are, what they do and give some tips for how to use them more effectively.
+Continue reading How to use Non Disclosure Agreements properly

 Last year I gave a lecture at the Gamer Tech Law conference in Seattle with the rather ambitious title of “Going Global: legal and business issues for international games development and distribution”.
 As you can imagine, that’s a lot to cover – even in a lecture directed at other lawyers.
-Anyway, below is the lecture… Continue reading An international legal guide to games development and distribution
+Anyway, below is the lecture I delivered, in which I talked the audience through international angles on: contracts, IP, distribution structures, consumer protection, advertising, age ratings and privacy.
+Enjoy!
+Continue reading An international legal guide to games development and distribution